 In order to maintain the security and privacy of its users, Apple has designed HomePod to only record audio once the "Hey Siri" prompt is recognized locally, before sending data to its own servers.
 All data headed to Apple's servers is encrypted and is sent using an anonymous Siri identifier.

-Setting up the HomePod is relatively straightforward, with users needing to plug it into an outlet and wait for it to chime, while also having an iPhone nearby that has Bluetooth enabled and an up to date operating system.
+Setting up the HomePod is relatively straightforward, with users needing to plug it into an outlet and wait for it to chime, while also having an iPhone nearby that has Bluetooth enabled and an up-to-date operating system.
 Holding the iPhone near the HomePod brings up a popup dialog box that guides the user through the setup process.

 This includes naming the room where the HomePod is located, enabling Personal Requests, and accepting the terms and conditions.
 A transfer of settings is then performed, linking the HomePod to the user's iCloud account and synchronizing with apps and services like Apple Music.